-Heat has been used for centuries to alleviate pain Journal of Education, Health, and Sport “Hot stone massage therapy—mechanisms of the influence on the human organism of selected methods of use” View Source .
-People used hot stones to relieve period cramps, steam baths to forget about their troubles, and hot beverages to help them fall asleep.
+Heat has been used for Journal of Education, Health, and Sport “Hot stone massage therapy—mechanisms of the influence on the human organism of selected methods of use” View Source .
+People used hot stones to relieve period cramps, steam baths to forget about their troubles, and hot beverages to fall asleep.
 There’s just something about warmth that helps us feel relaxed, supported, and replenished.

 What is a Hot Stone Massage?

 A hot stone massage is exactly what it sounds like: a massage therapist uses heated rocks to work on your tired muscles and release tension in your body.
-They’re typically black flat river or volcanic rocks that have a smooth surface and hold onto heat well.
+They’re typically black flat river or volcanic rocks that have a smooth surface and hold onto heat.

 The stones should reach a temperature between 110 and 145° Fahrenheit so they don’t burn your skin.

 Some massage therapists will place a protective layer like a sheet or towel between your skin and the rocks to prevent injury.
 The therapist will place the hot stones along your spine, but depending on the kind of massage you’ve requested, they can also be used on your chest, arms, legs, feet, or face.
-The stones are used to heat and loosen up your muscles.
 After a little while, the massage therapist will use massage oil and the slightly cooled-down stones to rub your sore areas.

 What Are The Benefits of Getting a Hot Stone Massage?